Godless arrogance

 Back on track!
 The important part is that genius can be transferred, at least to some extent.
 As Sertillanges and Okawa both insist, exposure to this kind of thinking has a chance to change our own way of thinking.
 Not the content, mind you, but the very form of our thinking.

-You can say that we have a capacity for understanding the knowledge that is given us by life, books, teachers or whatever.
+You can say that we have a capacity for understanding the knowledge that is given to us by life, books, teachers, or whatever.
 We have a memory to store it, but we also interact with it and process it, consciously or not.
-Like a liquid takes the form of the container, so also knowledge is formed by the vessel.
+Like a liquid takes the form of the container it is in, so also knowledge is formed by the vessel.
 Now, what happens when we come into contact with true genius / high spirits?
 Not only a pouring of more knowledge into our vessel, say I, but a change of the container itself.
-We are expanded, new directions of knowledge or understanding open up.
+We are expanded; new directions of knowledge or understanding open up.
+We realize something is possible that we did not know before.
+This changes us.

-Another metaphor which several people (including me) have experienced in a dream, is finding doors in their home that lead to new rooms or whole wings or storeys of the house that they had never known about.
+Another metaphor that several people (including me) have experienced in a dream, is finding doors in their home that lead to new rooms or whole wings or levels of the house that they had never known about.
 So, you don’t just bring more stuff into the same living quarters: The place itself is expanded.
 (Though in those dreams, there are usually already things there.)

-The reason why I enjoy reading Bjørn Stærk, Robert “Gagdad” Godwin and Ryuho Okawa is precisely this that they repeatedly unlock new rooms of the mind.
+The reason why I enjoy reading Bjørn Stærk, Robert “Gagdad” Godwin, and Ryuho Okawa is precisely this, they repeatedly unlock new rooms of the mind.
 The factual content may be more disputable.

 This gets even more pronounced when you get to the geniuses of the past.
 The knowledge in society at that time was not just fairly small, but much of it was Just Plain Wrong.
 The gender of your children does not depend on which testicle the semen comes from, even though Aristotle is undoubtedly a genius in numerous ways.
 And Plato may have been more than a bit off with his idea of women as communal property.
 The cosmology of Moses was extremely simplified, to say the least.
 Even relatively modern writers are children of their time to an almost shocking degree when it comes to the facts they assume and the acceptance of some values in their society.